March 3, 2025

 Where Is the Prostate and What Does It Do?

 The prostate is part of the male reproductive system.
-It is a small, donut-shaped gland deep in your pelvis between your bladder and urethra.
-It secretes an enzyme called prostate-specific antigen (PSA).
+It is a small, donut-shaped gland deep in your pelvis between your bladder and urethra2.
+It secretes an enzyme called prostate-specific antigen (PSA)3.
 During ejaculation, PSA aids in sperm motility (ability to move) by liquifying the semen.
-PSA has long been regarded as an indicator of prostate health.
+PSA has long been regarded as an indicator of prostate health4.

 What Is Prostate Cancer?